chef-training/introduction_to_testing/scene_01.md

 -

-In this first session, we will explain the value of testing and linting, introduce the the linting and testing, and describe the main objectives of this course.
+In this first session, we will explain the value of testing your cookbooks and then layout the main objectives of this course.

 -